 “So task analysis,” Dr. Woldoff says, “reinforcement, breaking steps down, and kind of stringing them together to work on that brain injury can be done the same way you would teach a child how to set the table.”

-A 2017 study published in peer-reviewed journal Brain Injury found that task analysis can be highly effective at teaching people with head injuries how to do things like shower and dress.
-Just as importantly, the researchers also found that using task analysis in an inpatient rehabilitation setting can allow staff to monitor patient progress in a concrete, meaningful way — a win for struggling patients and overworked healthcare professionals alike.
+A 2017 study published in a peer-reviewed journal, Brain Injury, found that task analysis can be highly effective at teaching people with head injuries how to do things like shower and dress.
+Just as importantly, the researchers also found that using task analysis in an inpatient rehabilitation setting can allow staff to monitor patient progress in a concrete, meaningful way, a win for struggling patients and overworked healthcare professionals alike.

 BCBA Roles In a Medical Setting